-- How is climate change impacting Massachusetts?
+- How does climate change impact your local community?

 Understanding the answers to any or all of these questions will help you become a scientifically literate member of society.
 Why do you need to be literate in science?
 If you are knowledgeable about the basic science of climate change, then you will be able to make informed decisions that reflect what you think is best for you, your friends, and family.
 As an adult, you will decide what products to buy, where to live, which type of car to drive (if you want a car), and who to vote into office.
 As an individual who understands science, you will be in a better position to understand the complexity of a problem and the means to find a solution.
 Check out the following sites as they are all good places to start.
 Also, don’t forget to check out some of the really cool (no pun intended) videos in the resources section.
 We recommend you watch the SpongeBob Squarepants

 - Here is a complete and easy to navigate site from the Environmental Protection Agency that is designed for students.
 It is a great place to get some basic information, see some cool videos, and examine interesting diagrams/images.